 1. Speaking the language

 Before we went, I printed out a few pages of key phrases and things I may need to say, like ‘I’m vegetarian’.
 This came in handy quite a few times when I needed to communicate with the locals about directions, food or just wanted to try out my Japanese language skills and say hello and thank you.
-Learning some basic phrases goes a long way to being polite in a new country and you get a chance to interact with the locals and experience their culture.
+Learning some basic phrases goes a long way and you’ll get a chance to interact with the locals and experience their culture.

 I printed out keywords that included the English translation (for me), Japanese Kanji, Hiragana and Katakana symbols (for locals) and Japanese Romaji (Japanese words written using English lettering, so I could pronounce them).
 This meant I could point to the symbols for locals to read when I needed help.